HarshadKavathiya/acciom_portal/README.md

 Acciom is a Data quality tool

 # Prerequisites
-Softwares to be Installed for Acciom:
+Softwares to be Installed for Acciom:<br>
 1)python 3.7.3 <br>
 2)Spark 2.4.7 <br>
 3)mysql 8.0.16 <br>